LonoCloud/conlink/README.md

 For publicly publishing a port, the conlink container needs to be on a docker network and the `conlink_port` should match the target port of a docker published port (for the conlink container).

+For the `ethtool` property, refer to the `ethtool` man page.
+The syntax for each ethtool setting is basically the ethtool command line arguments without the "devname.
+So the equivalent of the ethtool command `ethtool --offload eth0 rx off` would be link configuration `{dev: eth0, ethtool: ["--offload rx off"], ...}`.

 ### Bridges